kiviktnm/decman/docs/README.md

 raise decman.SourceError("boom")
 ```

-#### Decman Core
+### Decman Core

 Additionally, you can import the modules used by decman.
 They should be relatively stable and not change too much between decman versions.
-The module `decman.core.output` is probably the most relevant one, as it provides methods for printing output that decman uses.
+The module `decman.core.output` is probably the most relevant one, as it provides methods for printing output.